 Gnarled Roots cover the outer walls of the erstwhile homes of the officers.
-From the officer’s barracks to the senior officers home, you can find them all along on Ross Island.
+From the officer’s barracks to the senior officers’ home, you can find them all along on Ross Island.
 This is where I truly was Lara Croft – with my mighty assistant climbing up the roofs and me squeezing between some to enter the inner rooms – lest there be a treasure left behind.

-Some of these buildings have gaping holes through which you can see the Andamans water while there are other that have steps leading to higher floors – something that one dare not climb, given the creaky conditions that were just held together by roots.
+Some of these buildings have gaping holes through which you can see the Andamans water while there are others that have steps leading to higher floors – something that one dare not climb, given the creaky conditions that were just held together by roots.
 On the whole, walking through these are quite insightful and exciting.

 3) The Cemetery at Ross Islands

 This is where the stones tell you a story of its residents.
-The Cemetery of Ross Island is a sad place but an interesting one as each stone epitaph gives you an insight into the life of its British inhabitants.
+The Cemetery is a sad place but an interesting one as each stone epitaph gives you an insight into the life of its British inhabitants.
 From the small graves of infants and children who were lost to illness to the death of officers and apothecaries, there is plenty to understand from the graves at the cemetery.

 4) The Church at Ross Islands

 This one is one of the most impressive ruins of all on Ross Island.
 The Presbyterian church still stands tall reminding us of its glory.
 A sign next to it explains that it was a Protestant church and was made of stone and Burma Wood – some of which has lasted till date.
 It also, tells us that the church had some impressive stained glass.
-Sadly, the church interiors is out-of-bounds and you can only view it from the periphery.
+Sadly, the church interiors are out-of-bounds and you can only view it from the periphery.

 5) Chief Commissioner’s bungalow

 Time felt a little short for this one as I would have loved checking out every nook and corner of this piece of history.
 The most impressive of all the houses on Ross Island, this bungalow was for the British Chief Commissioner.
-It’s description of a large hall, ball room with 7 – 8 bedrooms, a garden full of trees and Italian flooring was indeed impressive.
+It’s the description of a large hall, ballroom with 7 – 8 bedrooms, a garden full of trees and Italian flooring was indeed impressive.
 Took me back to Mr. Darcy’s estate home in Pride and Prejudice. 🙂

 They say that around 24 British Commissioners took up this as a residence